 Karen Lin, the beverage director and general manager of SakaMai in New York City, agrees.
 “Generally speaking, sake with more umami and texture can have enhanced flavors when warmed,” she says, adding that in the last few years some of her sake mentors “have demystified the warming of high-quality ginjo sakes.”
 Per Yagi, sake aromas change with temperature, and “warmed sake brings out the nuttiness and the umami of sake, so it can be paired well with richer foods.”

 Niikawa is especially keen on drinking warm sake with unctuous ingredients like fatty wagyu beef, cheese and mushrooms.
-Meanwhile, Nancy Cushman, the co-owner and of New York’s O Ya, says that while her guests typically order chilled sake, the restaurant will warm those that are rich and earthy.
-And she likes to offer them with yakitori and grilled fish but even with unexpected dishes like pepperoni pizza––on offer at her adjacent Mediterranean eatery, Covina.
+Meanwhile, Nancy Cushman, the co-owner and of O Ya in Boston and Mexico City, says that while her guests typically order chilled sake, her restaurants will often serve rich and earthy sakes warm alongside yakitori and grilled fish.